The Falmouth Police Department is proud to announce our official partnership with the “Pink Patch Project”.

 As part of this initiative, we are selling Falmouth Police Department Pink Patches and hats with pink patch to the public.
 The proceeds from the sale of these items will go directly to benefit cancer research and treatment at the Cape Cod Healthcare Cancer Center Services in Falmouth at the Clark Cancer Center & Seifer Women’s Health & Imaging Center.

-You can support the Pink Patch Project by purchasing Limited Edition Falmouth Police Pink Patches ($10) and t-shirts with a pink patch ($20) at the following locations:
+You can support the Pink Patch Project by purchasing Limited Edition Falmouth Police Pink Patches ($10), hats with a pink patch ($20) and t-shirts with a pink patch (SM-XL $20 & 2XL-3XL $25) at the following locations:

 Falmouth Police Department, 750 Main St, Falmouth, MA 02540